AngelaIp/cui-select-starting-page/README.md

     * _Note: You must login as root for the package import to succeed!_
 4. Enter the package name in the TargetRelease field.
     * Optional: Enter a description in the Description field.
-5. Enter the path to your local `..\SelectStartingPage\Import\imports.mf` file in the Manifest File field.
+5. Enter the path to your local `..\cui-select-starting-page\Import\imports.mf` file in the Manifest File field.
 6. Select **bpl.app.SelectStartingPage** in the Available for Import field.
 7. Select Type = **Merge** and Mode = **Thorough Mode**.
 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-You are now ready to login to Aras and try out the image importer.

 ## Usage